crm416/crm416.github.io/_posts/2013-05-29-ocaml_dev_environment.md

 - : int = 5
 {% endhighlight %}

-{% anchor h2 %}Setting Up Your Development Environment{% endanchor %}
+{% anchor h2 %}Setting up Your Development Environment{% endanchor %}

 Next, you’ll want a high-quality editor that’s well integrated with the OCaml language.
 I’ve played around with three different editors/environments, all of which have had their pros and cons.
 Anyway, the process for setting up such environments is as follows: